Women in the Indian Armed Forces: Summary table of commission by corps

 Under the Army Act of 1950, women were ineligible for regular commissions except in "such corps, departments or branches which the central government may specify by way of notifications."
 On 1 November 1958, the Army Medical Corps became the first unit of the Indian Army to grant regular commissions to women.
-Since 1992, women were first inducted in to various branches of Indian Army only in short service commission.
-In 2008, women were first inducted as permanent commissioned officers in Legal and Education corps, in 2020 they were first inducted in 8 more corps as permanent commissioned officers.
-As of 2020, women are not yet allowed as combatants in the Parachute Regiment of the Indian Army or other special forces, but they can join paratroopers wings of their respective arms like para EME, para signals, para ASC, etc.
+Since 1992, women have been inducted into various branches of the Indian Army with only a short service commission.
+In 2008, women were first inducted as permanent commissioned officers in the Legal and Education corps.
+In 2020, they were similarly inducted into eight more corps.
+As of 2020, women were not yet allowed as combatants in the Parachute Regiment of the Indian Army or other special forces.
+However, they can join the paratrooper wings of their respective arms, such as para EME, para signals, and para ASC.

-Here is the status of women's induction in various branches of army in any role as well as in coveted permanent commissioned officers role.
+Here is the status of women's induction in various branches of the military: